Greece has many attractions, from the busy streets of its capital, Athens, to the quietest uninhabited islands.

-Villages with whitewashed homes and buildings really are abundant in Greece, especially on its islands, while ancient history can be explored just about everywhere you look.
+Villages with whitewashed homes and buildings are abundant in Greece, especially on its islands, while ancient history can be explored just about everywhere you look.

 Athens – the capital of Greece

-Parthenon is the best known and it’s at the centre of one of Athens’ World Heritage Sites, the Acropolis of Athens.
+Parthenon is the best known and is at the centre of one of Athens’ World Heritage Sites, the Acropolis of Athens.

 Thessaloniki – the second city of Greece

-The city is the second largest in the country and is the capital of the Central Macedonia region.
+The city is the country’s second-largest and the capital of the Central Macedonia region.

 The Greek Islands

-Olive oil features almost everywhere and Greek specialities include souvlaki, spanakopita, moussaka, and tzatziki.
+Olive oil features almost everywhere, and Greek specialities include souvlaki, spanakopita, moussaka, and tzatziki.